salamf/Shortest-Path/README.md

 # Shortest-Path

 A city is modeled as a two dimensional table.
-This program gets the minimum number of moves to get from cell A to cell B on the table.
+This program gets the minimum number of moves to get from cell A to cell B on the table using a graph data structure.
 In each move, we can either go right, go left, go up, or go down one cell in the table.
 We cannot make a diagonal move.
 Also, we can only move to a cell if the cell is not blocked, and if we do not leave the table.